NickvisionApps/libnick/docs/app.md

     - Returns: The url for the documentation page.
 This will be a yelp url for Linux and a website url for Windows and Linux snaps.
     - Note: HtmlDocsStore should be set for Aura::getActive()::getAppInfo().
 For Nickvision apps, this will be: `https://raw.githubusercontent.com/NickvisionApps/SHORT_APP_NAME/main/APP_NAME.Shared/Docs/html`, but can be customized for any app.
 - ```cpp
-  T& getConfig<T>(const std::string& key)
+  T& getDataFile<T>(const std::string& key)
   ```
-    - Accepts: The string key of the config file, key.
+    - Accepts: The string key of the data file, key.
-    - Returns: A reference to the configuration object of type T with key key.
+    - Returns: A reference to the data object of type T with key key.
     - Throws: `std::invalid_argument` if key is empty
-    - Note: T must be a type that derives from `Nickvision::ConfigurationBase`
+    - Note: T must be a type that derives from `Nickvision::DataFileBase`
-    - Ex: `getConfig<Configuration>("config")` will return the `Configuration` object parsed from a `config.json` file on disk.
+    - Ex: `getDataFile<Configuration>("abc")` will return the `Configuration` object parsed from a `abc.json` file on disk.
 - ```cpp
   Notifications::NotifyIcon& getNotifyIcon(HWND hwnd)
   ```